Use of one of the two major citation databases is also highly recommended:

 Back Issues - HD 59 P79 - off-site storage facility (request delivery via the Classic Catalog page for PRWeek (U.S.) - Print )

 PR Week (U.K.) - Online

 *access note: article text for the back issue articles of the U.K. edition can be retrieved using keyword search queries via Access World News database or ABI/Inform database.
 Recommended navigation begins at the SU Libraries Journals list.
-From that query window type in the phrase PR Week (U.K. edition)
+From that query window type in the phrase PR Week

 PRWeek digital does not offer institutional subscriptions to academic libraries at this time.
-They offer a lot of online content in exchange for a free registration, as well as full digital archival access - together with optional premium features - via paid individual subscriptions (as of 2018, subscription rates begin at $298/year).
+They offer a lot of online content in exchange for a free registration, as well as full digital archival access - together with optional premium features - via paid individual subscriptions (as of 2020, subscription rates begin at $298/year).
 But for any students with an email address ending in .edu who decide to purchase a personal digital subscription to PR Week that is available from that publisher at a substantially discounted annual student subscription rate of $139/year [when deciding whether to make that investment as a student, keep in mind the access to major articles in PR Week available as described above via the databases Access World News and ABI/Inform.

 These two citation databases are powerful research tools that cover a vast scope of interdisciplinary subject matter involving all topic areas.
 Both also include "times cited" links that allow a researcher or author to follow-up on subsequent citation patterns for an article(s) of interest: